15. Best of Portugal

 Day 7.
 Lisbon - Caceres - Madrid (613 km ~ 381 miles)

-• Plaza Mayor - town’s most-lively square.
+• Plaza Mayor is the town’s most lively square.
 There are several must-see places located in Plaza Mayor.
-Climb up the steps from the Old Town and turn left.
+Climb up the steps from the old town and turn left.
 You will see the great Torre de Bujaco, or Bujaco Tower.
-At the top of the tower, you will be treated to a storks’ eye view of the Plaza Mayor.
+At the top of the tower, you will be treated to a stork's'-eye view of the Plaza Mayor.
 To climb the tower, you need to spend 2 euros.

-• Next to Torre de Bujaco, at the top of the stone stairs, you will see Arco de La Estrella, (Star Archway).
+• Next to Torre de Bujaco, at the top of the stone stairs, you will see the Arco de La Estrella (Star Archway).
 This archway serves as a traditional entrance to the Old Town.
 Built in the 18th century, this archway is considered to be the most important gate in Cáceres.

-• The essential part of travelling to Cáceres is what lies inside the fortress.
-As you enter through Arco de la Estrella, several antique buildings greet you.
-If you walk left from the archway, you will find Palacio de Toledo-Moctezuma, built between the 14th and 15th centuries.
+• The essential part of traveling to Cáceres is what lies inside the fortress.
+As you enter the Arco de la Estrella, several antique buildings greet you.
+If you walk left from the archway, you will find the Palacio de Toledo-Moctezuma, built between the 14th and 15th centuries.
 Though you can only visit the palace from the outside, the front-facing architecture is worth seeing.

 • Additionally, the small streets in the Old Town have different small shops selling local products, such as homemade pastries and sweets.
 Other local products definitely worth trying are goat cheese (Torta de Casar) and fig cake.